 Reminded me of the 26/11 attack: Uddhav Thackeray on JNU violence

-Mumbai, Jan 06: The attack on the JNU students on Sunday reminded me of the Mumbai 26/11 attacks, Shiv Sena chief and Maharashtra Chief Minister, Udhav Thackeray said.
+Mumbai, Jan 06: The attack on the JNU students on Sunday reminded me of the Mumbai 26/11 attacks, Shiv Sena chief and Maharashtra Chief Minister, Uddhav Thackeray said.

 I will never allow anything like this to happen in Mumbai, he also said.